aidabah/FlyVR/README.md

 ## License
 This project is licensed under the **AirCRAFT Lab Research License (ALRL) v1.0**.
 It is for internal research use at the **AirCRAFT Lab, Saint Louis University (SLU)**.
 External distribution, commercial use, and public disclosure are prohibited without prior approval.

-For full details, see the LICENSE file.
+For full details, see the file `LICENSE.md`.